"Anyone who has caught the Appalachian spirit knows that we can't truly do well unless we're also going to do good. Service runs through our veins."

 More than 40 years ago, Carole Wilson dreamed of becoming a public school teacher and a scholarship loan made her dream possible.
-She and her husband, Brad Wilson, both Appalachian State University graduates of the Class of 1975, know that now – more than ever – paying for a college education can be a struggle.
+She and her husband, Brad Wilson know that now – more than ever – paying for a college education can be a struggle.

 "I personally know the benefit of financial support," Carole Wilson said.

 That's why the Wilsons chose in early 2013 to pay it forward with a $3 million contribution to the Campaign for Appalachian, the largest gift ever made by alumni.
-Their gift established the Wilson Scholars Program, which offers high-achieving incoming freshmen a merit-based, full-ride scholarship beginning in the 2014-15 academic year.
+Their gift established the Wilson Scholars Program, beginning in the 2014-15 academic year, which offers high-achieving, incoming freshmen a merit-based, full-ride scholarship.

 "For many students, the Wilson Scholars Program will eliminate the financial barrier to a high quality, comprehensive college experience," Carole Wilson said.